 But money is relatively scarce, those LV purse strings are bound to pull fractionally tighter, making the high-end market in places like New Zealand more competitive.

 Luxury brand marketers have always had to find creative ways of getting their exclusive products in front of exclusive people.

 The rise of "affinity marketing" - or aligning two or more complementary brands for mutual benefit - is becoming more popular.

 The entry of The Luxury Network into New Zealand is a symptom of the effectiveness of this type of brand collaboration, says White, who is the network's local franchisee and director.

-The network was established in London in 2007 by Kevin Rose to help luxury brands work together to market their products to those rare customers, of particularly discerning and demanding tastes, that are their bread and butter.
+The network was established in London in 2007 by Kevin Rose to help luxury brands work together to market their products to those rare customers, of particularly discerning and demanding tastes.

 "You could be a small cashmere company in Gisborne but you're still a luxury brand, and you could end up making all the picnic rugs for every new Aston Martin sold in Auckland," says White.